What is Income Summary Account?

 The sequence of the closing process is as follows:

-- Close the revenue account and transfer the balance to Income summary account
+- Close the revenue account and transfer the balance to this account

-- Close the expense account and transfer the balance to Income summary account
+- Close the expense account and transfer the balance to this account

 - Transfer the balance (profit/loss) from income summary account to retained earnings